Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: An empirical study

 \section{An empirical study}

 We applied the proposed FATEN-LASSO estimator to real high-frequency trading data, collected from January 2013 to December 2019.
 We obtained stock price data from the End of Day website (https://eoddata.com/), futures price data from the FirstRate Data website (https://firstratedata \\ .com/), and firm fundamentals from the Center for Research in Security Prices (CRSP)/Compustat Merged Database.
 We collected 1-min log-price data using the previous tick scheme \citep{wang2010vast, zhang2011estimating} and excluded half trading days.
-For the dependent process, we considered five assets: Apple Inc. (AAPL), Berkshire Hathaway Inc. (BRK.B), General Motors Company (GM), Alphabet Inc. (GOOG), and Exxon Mobil Corporation (XOM).
-These assets have the largest market values in the following global industrial classification standards (GICS) sectors: information technology, financials, consumer discretionary, communication services, and energy.
-For the covariate process, we first constructed Fama-French five factors \citep{fama2015five} and the momentum factor \citep{carhart1997persistence} using 1-min high-frequency data.
-MKT, HML, SMB, RMW, CMA, and MOM denote the market, value, size, profitability, investment, and momentum factors, respectively.
-Then, we constructed 1-min high-frequency factor portfolios listed in \citet{jensen2023there}, who grouped factors based on the hierarchical agglomerative clustering \citep{murtagh2014ward}.
-Among the groups in \citet{jensen2023there}, we constructed all factors in the value, size, profitability, investment, and momentum groups.
-The group, symbol, description, and original publication source of the factor portfolios are listed in Table \ref{Table4} in Appendix \ref{empirical-data}.
-We note that the value, size, profitability, investment, and momentum groups have 18, 5, 11, 22, and 8 constituents, respectively.
-In summary, we used the five assets and 70 factors for the dependent and covariate processes, respectively.
-The detailed data processing procedure can be found in Appendix \ref{empirical-data}.
+For the dependent process, we considered five assets: Apple Inc. (AAPL), Berkshire Hathaway Inc. (BRK.B), Amazon.com, Inc. (AMZN), Alphabet Inc. (GOOG), and Exxon Mobil Corporation (XOM).
+These assets have the largest market values in the following Global Industry Classification Standard (GICS) sectors: information technology, financials, consumer discretionary, communication services, and energy. {For the covariate process, we employed the high-frequency factor zoo dataset of \citet{aleti2022high}, which is available from the author's website.
+Following \citet{aleti2022high}, we considered three types of portfolios: characteristic-sorted portfolios \citep{y2022open, jensen2023there}, industry portfolios \citep{fama1997industry}, and six Fama--French portfolios \citep{carhart1997persistence, fama2015five}.
+From this dataset, we included all 90 characteristic-sorted portfolios in the value, size, profitability, investment, and momentum groups, together with all 48 industry portfolios and the six Fama--French portfolios.
+The groups, symbols, and descriptions of the characteristic-sorted and industry portfolios are reported in Table \ref{Table4} in Appendix \ref{SEC-materials}.
+The six Fama--French portfolios are MKT, HML, SMB, RMW, CMA, and MOM, which correspond to the market, value, size, profitability, investment, and momentum factors, respectively.
+In summary, we used five assets for the dependent process and 144 portfolios for the covariate process.}